Paul Hughes (footballer): Coaching and management career

 In 2012, Hughes was appointed joint manager at Kings Langley alongside Ritchie Hanlon.
 The pair led Kings Langley to three consecutive promotions in 2014, 2015 and 2016.

-They finished 2nd in Spartan South Midlands Division One in 2014, and then winning the Spartan South Midlands Premier Division title in 2015.
+They finished second in Spartan South Midlands Division One in 2014, and then won the Spartan South Midlands Premier Division title in 2015.
 The third consecutive promotion saw Kings Langley FC become champions of the Southern Central Division and took the club to the Southern Premier Division for the first time in its history.

 Hughes, alongside Hanlon, moved to Hayes & Yeading United in November 2016.
 Hughes became the sole manager following Hanlon's departure in 2017.

-Hughes took Hayes & Yeading FC to a 3rd place finish in the Isthmian League South Central Division in 2018 but lost 1-0 to Cambridge City in the playoffs.

-The following year saw his team break a number of club records to secure the Isthmian League South Central Title in 2019.
+Hughes took Hayes & Yeading FC to a 3rd-place finish in the Isthmian League South Central Division in 2018 but lost 1–0 to Cambridge City in the playoffs.
+The following year saw his team break a number of club records to secure the Isthmian League South Central title in 2019.
 An impressive +93 goal difference and a remarkable 129 goals scored ensured Hayes & Yeading FC would play Step 3 football in the Southern Premier the following season.

-That following season saw Hayes & Yeading FC go on a superb FA Cup run by reaching the 1st round proper, only to lose 2-0 at home to Karl Robinson's League One Oxford Utd in a live BT televised game at the SKYEX Community Stadium.
+The 2019–20 season saw Hayes & Yeading FC go on a superb FA Cup run by reaching the first round proper, only to lose 2–0 at home to Karl Robinson's League One Oxford United in a live BT televised game at the SKYEX Community Stadium.

-The Southern Premier League season ended prematurely due to the CoVid19 pandemic with Hughes‘ team sitting in 3rd place.
+The 2019–20 Southern Premier League season ended prematurely due to the COVID-19 pandemic with Hughes's team sitting in third place.

+On 28 April 2023, Hughes retired as Hayes & Yeading manager.

+On 10 May 2024, Hughes was appointed as assistant manager of National League club Wealdstone, as part of new manager Matt Taylor's coaching staff.
+Following a spell as caretaker manager following Taylor's departure, Hughes departed the club in January 2025 following the appointment of Neil Gibson.